node-red/node-red-admin/README.md

-       info    - Display more information about the module or node enable  - Enable the specified module or node set disable - Disable the specified module or node set search  - Search NPM for Node-RED modules relating to the search-term given install - Install the module from NPM remove  - Remove the NPM module
+       info    - Display more information about the module or node enable  - Enable the specified module or node set disable - Disable the specified module or node set search  - Search NPM for Node-RED modules by matching name, description or keywords with the term install - Install the module from NPM remove  - Remove the NPM module
        hash-pw - creates a hash to use for Node-RED settings like "adminAuth"